 Fastener name: M12-1.25 x 20

-To determine the coarseness of metric fasteners you should know that as the number gets larger, the thread pitch becomes coarser.
+To determine the coarseness of metric fasteners, you should know that as the number gets larger, the thread pitch becomes coarser.
 These different levels of coarseness can be used for different purposes.

-For example, coarser fasteners are often used as car parts while finer pitch fasteners are more common in plumbing fixtures.
+For example, coarser fasteners are often used as car parts, while finer pitch fasteners are more common in plumbing fixtures.

 People accustomed to working with inch fasteners might get confused when switching to metric.
 That’s because inch fasteners explain how many threads per inch a fastener has instead of the space between threads.